sean-donoghue/spiceweb/README.md

 * Connect to a running instance of SpiceTools that has the API enabled on a specified hostname/port.
 * Emulate inserting  coin(s) into the machine, and manage the queue of unprocessed coins.
 * Emulate inserting an eAmuse card into either card reader of the machine, using a card ID specified in the config.
-* Emulate presses on the numerical keypad (currently P1 side only) for entering PIN during login or accessing certain settings.
+* Emulate presses on the numerical keypad for entering PIN during login or accessing certain settings.
 * Send button presses to the machine from a list of valid inputs that dynamically populates according to the game that is currently running.
 * View information about the machine such as game information, SpiceTools version, launch arguments, and memory usage.